-Following the results in the previous section, we present a 3 step framework for individual identification.
-Figure 3a summarizes the steps in the individual identification for each individual.
-The input is the gene expression levels for jth individual in the expression dataset, e_i .
-The aim of the attacker is correctly identifying each of the n individuals in the expression dataset in genotype dataset.
-In the first step, the attacker selects the eQTLs (among n_a eQTLs) that will be used in linking jth individual.
+Following the results in the previous In this section, we present a 3 step framework for individual identification.characterization in the context of linking attacks.
+Figure 3a summarizes the steps in the individual identificationcharacterization for each individual.
+The input is the gene expression levels for $j^{th}$ individual in the expression dataset, $e_i$ .
+The aim of the attacker is to correctly identifying each link the disease state of the $n{\alpha}$ individuals individual to the correct identity in the expression dataset in genotype dataset.
+In the first step, the attacker selects the eQTLs (among $n_q$ eQTLs) that will be used in linking jth individual.
 The selection of eQTLs can be based on different criteria.
-As described in the previous section, the most accessible criterion is selecting the eQTLs for which absolute value of the reported correlation coefficient, $|\rho(E{\nu}, V{\nu})|$, is greater than a predefined threshold.
+As described in the previous section, the most accessible criterion is selecting the eQTLs for which absolute value of the reported correlation coefficient, $|\rho(E_k, V_k)|$ , is greater than a predefined threshold.
 In our analysis, we evaluate the effect of changing correlation coefficient.
-Another criterion is to use the estimated conditional entropy of the genotype given the gene expression level, which is a measure of the predictability of the eQTL genotype.
+Another criterion is to set the effect nated conditional entropy of the genotype given the gene expression level, which is a measu of the predictability of the eQTL genotype.
 The second step is genotype prediction for the selected eQTLs using a prediction model.
 For general applicability of our analysis we are assuming that the attacker's prediction model can reliably construct the posterior probability distribution of the genotypes given the gene expression levels.
 The attacker then uses the posterior probabilities of the genotypes to identify the maximum a posteriori (MAP) genotype for each eQTL.
 In this prediction, the attacker assigns the genotype that has the highest a posteriori probability given the expression level (Refer to Methods Section 4.3).
-The third and final step of individual identification is comparison of the predicted genotypes to the genotypes of the n{ν} individuals in genotype dataset to identify the individual that matches best to the predicted genotypes.
-In this step, the attacker links the predicted genotypes to the individual in the genotype dataset with the smallest number of mismatches compared to the predicted genotypes (Refer to Methods Section 4.4).
+The third and final step of individual identification\characterization is comparison of the predicted genotypes to the genotypes of the $n_v$ individuals in genotype dataset to identify the individual that matches best to the predicted genotypes.
+In this step,- the attacker links the predicted genotypes to the individual in the genotype dataset with the smallest number of mismatches compared to the predicted genotypes (Refer to Methods Section 4.4).

-2.3.1 Individual Identification Accuracy
+2.3.1-Individual Identification Accuracy